Nullable types and non-null types

 nullreference of a platform type;

-Generic types used for Java interoperation with incorrect nullability, for example, a piece of Java code might add
+Nullability issues with generic types being used for Java interoperation.
+For example, a piece of Java code might add

 nullinto a Kotlin